Kuhn's Theorem for Games of the Extensive Form with Unawareness: Kuhn's Theorem

 The example in Figure~\ref{infopath} has the feature that if an information set is reached (resp., occurs) with a strategy then also a node in this information set is reached (resp., occurs).
 With respect to the notion of occurring, this may not be the case in general as the next example shows.
 In Figure~\ref{infosetoccur} there are also two trees, $\bar{T}$ and $T$.
-Obviously, tree $\bar{T}$ is more expressive than $T$ as it contains also the right action for player 1 (and all actions that follow).
-Player 2 is unaware of player 1's right action and remains unaware of it even if player 1 takes the right action.
-This is indicated by the blue information set belonging to player 2 in tree $T$.
-That is, even if player 1 chooses right, player 2 thinks that left has been played by player 1.
+Obviously, tree $\bar{T}$ is more expressive than $T$ as it contains also the right action for player 1.
+Player 1's information sets are again indicated with green dashed boundaries and player 2's information set is indicated in blue.
 Consider the strategy of player 1 indicated by the red dashed edges and let $s$ again denote a strategy profile of players that includes the above strategy of player 1.
 With respect to nodes, the strategy profile $s$ reaches $n'$ and $n''$.
 Yet, only $n'$ occurs with this strategy profile.
 With respect to information set $h$, it is both reached and occurs given strategy profile $s$.
 Note though that $h$ occurs despite the fact that its only element node $n''$ does not occur with the strategy profile $s$.
 This is not a defect of the notion of a node/information set occurring but simply reflects the fact that in a game with unawareness the node occurring may not be congruent with what the player believes to occur in her state of mind.
-Note though that a player is not deluded either as she just misses an important fact rather than ``making things up''.
+Note though that the player is not deluded either as she just misses an important fact rather than ``making things up''.

 We summarize the examples:

 \begin{rem} In a game of the extensive form with unawareness, if $s$ reaches $n$ then it is not necessarily the case that $n$ occurs with $s$.
 Similarly, if $n$ occurs with $s$ then it is not necessarily the case that $s$ reaches $n$.
 Moreover, information set $h$ may occur with a strategy profile $s$ even though $n$ with $h = \{n\}$ does not occur with $s$. \end{rem}